 In the italian comic Sturmtruppen, the new snipers and the execution team play this trope for laughs, often bordering with Epic Fail (for example they miss the Jewish prisoner they were supposed to execute while he was standing right in front of the gun's muzzles and holding them still against his chest.)

-My Immortal: Ebony shoots at Snape and Lupin "a gazillion times" and fails to cause them any actual harm beyond making them fall off their broomsticks and break their camera lens.
+My Immortal: Enoby shoots at Snape and Lupin "a gazillion times" and fails to cause them any actual harm beyond making them fall off their broomsticks and break their camera lens.

 Subverted somewhat in Episode VI, when Princess Leia is shot in the arm while attempting to open the door to the shield generator, then R2-D2 is also shot trying to open said door.
-Played straight by the fact that neither were seriously injured.
+Played straight in that neither were seriously injured.

 Possibly double-subverted, as R2 is a droid, and thus able to be repaired to full strength, given enough time, and Leia was ducking behind cover at the time she was hit.

 The Battle Droids from films 1-3 can only hit anything when in formations that number in the thousands.
-EU sources indicate this was an intentional design feature, the Neimoidian didn't want army that would be effective against them if they were hacked or rebelled. (also, they were built on the cheap to imposesuperiority through numbers) The other droids are much more accurate.
+EU sources indicate this was an intentional design feature, the Neimoidian didn't want an army that would be effective against them if they were hacked or rebelled.
+(Also, they were built on the cheap to imposesuperiority through numbers.)
+The other droids are much more accurate.